MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-create-mobile-optimized-report-best-practices.md

 # Best practices for creating mobile-optimized reports

-Using mobile layout for your Power BI reports is the best way to consume your data on the go.
-This article explores the best practices and techniques for designing mobile-friendly reports.
+Well-designed, mobile-optimized layouts for your Power BI reports offer the best way for users to consume your data using their mobile device while on the go.
+This article presents best practices and techniques for getting the most out of the features Power BI offers for creating such attractive, effective, mobile-optimized views of Power BI reports.

 :::image type="content" source="./media/power-bi-create-mobile-optimized-report-best-practices/mobile-desktop-comparison.png" alt-text="Image showing mobile layout and desktop layout, side by side." border="false":::

 ## Keep mobile devices in mind while designing your desktop report

-The best practice when designing a report in Power BI is to build each report page desktop layout alongside the mobile layout.
-This allows for coherence between desktop and mobile.
+Build each report page desktop layout together with its mobile layout counterpart.
+This facilitates coherence between the two.

-When duplicating a desktop report page that has both desktop and mobile layout, both layouts will be duplicated.
-This allows for easier page formatting when you want to maintain a certain visual layout between pages such as a report header or page navigator.
-Try creating a report page with both desktop and mobile layouts that will be used as a skeleton for building the rest of the report pages.
+When you duplicate a desktop report page that has both a desktop layout and a mobile layout, both layouts are duplicated.
+This makes for easier page formatting when you want to maintain a certain visual layout, such as a report header or page navigator, across mulitple pages.
+Try creating a report page with both desktop and mobile layouts that you can use as a skeleton for building the rest of the report pages.

 ## Focus on the most important content

 Add only significant and regularly used visuals to your mobile layout.
-Opt for simplified headers and designs due to the limited screen space on mobile compared to desktop.
-Use the [mobile visualization pane](/power-bi/create-reports/power-bi-create-mobile-optimized-report-format-visuals) to optimize visuals’ format specifically for mobile layout. (changes made to the mobile layout will not affect the desktop layout).
-Consider these following tips:
+Simplify headers and designs to better suit the limited screen space on mobile devices as compared to a regular computer screen.
+Use the [mobile visualization pane](/power-bi/create-reports/power-bi-create-mobile-optimized-report-format-visuals) to optimize the formatting of your visuals specifically for mobile layout (remember - changes made to the mobile layout don't affect the desktop layout).

+Consider the following tips:

-* Minimize visual titles by using smaller font sizes, avoiding fonts smaller than 9 points.
+* Minimize visual titles by using smaller font sizes.
+Don't use fonts smaller than 9 points.
-* Remove insignificant details when possible, such as axis titles, gridlines and legend.
+* Remove insignificant details whenever possible, such as axis titles, gridlines, and legends.

 :::image type="content" source="./media/power-bi-create-mobile-optimized-report-best-practices/font-size-illustration.png" alt-text="Image of mobile device illustrating an acceptable font size in a Power BI report." border="false":::

-* Prefer to place objects like page navigator and slicers horizontally instead of vertically.
+* Place objects such as page navigators and slicers horizontally instead of vertically.

 :::image type="content" source="./media/power-bi-create-mobile-optimized-report-best-practices/object-placement.png" alt-text="Image of a mobile device showing how to effectively place objects on the mobile layout." border="false":::

 * Avoid extra white space in each visual.

 ## Space out your visuals

 Consider expanding your visuals to match the maximum width of your device, which is 324 pixels.
-It's important to note that a default margin is automatically included even when visuals are extended to the device's maximum width, so there's no need to reserve extra space.
+A default margin is automatically included, even when visuals are extended to the device's maximum width, so there's no need to reserve extra space.

-Avoid placing visuals horizontally next to each other (with the exception of single element visuals such as cards or KPI visuals and non-data visuals such as buttons).
+Don't place visuals side by side (with the exception of single element visuals such as cards or KPI visuals and non-data visuals such as buttons).

-Space out your visuals keeping at least 6-8 pixels (single arrow press on the keyboard) between elements both vertically and horizontally.
-For pixel perfect design, turn off the “Snap to grid” option in the view menu.
+Space your visuals out, keeping at least six to eight pixels (a single arrow press on the keyboard) between elements, both vertically and horizontally.
+For pixel perfect design, turn off the **Snap to grid** option in the view menu.

 ## Arrange your visuals to tell a story

 The flow of mobile layout is from top to bottom.
-The most important visuals of the page should be positioned at the top, whether they are the most significant data-driven visuals or slicers that illustrate a point.
-Visuals closely linked to each other should be placed adjacent.
-Less significant visuals should find their place towards the bottom of the report page, accessible through downward scrolling, or not added to the mobile layout at all.
-Less visuals help improve the report’s loading time and overall performance.
-Keep in mind that you can always tilt your device to landscape to view the original report page.
+The most important visuals should be positioned at the top of the page, whether they are the most significant data-driven visuals or slicers that illustrate a point.
+Visuals that are closely linked to each other should be placed one after another.
+Place Less significant visuals towards the bottom of the page, accessible through downward scrolling, or just leave them out of the mobile layout completely.
+Having fewer visuals improves both the report’s loading time and its overall performance.
+Remember, users can always tilt their devices to landscape orientation if they want to view the original report page in its desktop layout.

 :::image type="content" source="./media/power-bi-create-mobile-optimized-report-best-practices/arrange-items-as-story.png" alt-text="Image illustrating how items can be arranged in the mobile-optimized report to tell a story." border="false":::

-## Avoid in-visual vertical scroll
+## Avoid in-visual vertical scroll bars

-Try setting the height of each visual to its full size without truncating elements inside the visual.
-This will eliminate having both an in-page vertical scroll along with an in-visual vertical scroll.
+Set the height of each visual such that all the elements inside the visual are visible and not truncated.
+This eliminates having an in-visual vertical scroll bar in addition to the vertical scroll bar of the report page itself.
 Keep in mind that mobile devices vary in height.

 ## Stick to the standard sizes